NawaMan/NullableJ/README.md

 @ExtensionMethod({ NullableJ.class })
 ```

-Lombok's Extension methods do have some limitation,
+@ExtensionMethod do have some limitation,
-  see [https://dzone.com/articles/lomboks-extension-methods](my article on Lombok's Extension methods) for my information.
+  see [the "Limitation" section in my article](https://dzone.com/articles/lomboks-extension-methods) for more information.
-If you do not like using Lombok's ExtensionMethods,
+If you do not like using @ExtensionMethod,
   use can straight out calling those method from NullableJ

 ```Java